Nepta/nixjdr/README.md

 nixjdr
 ======

-Creation of a graphical and interactive interface for tabletop role-playing game (like Donjons and Dragons, Pathfinder etc.)
+Creation of a graphical and interactive interface for tabletop role-playing game (like Dungeons and Dragons, Pathfinder etc.)